Whiteadder Water

 Whiteadder Water /ˈhwʌtədər/ is a river in East Lothian and Berwickshire, Scotland.
 It also flows for a very short distance through Northumberland before joining the River Tweed.
 In common with the headwaters of the Biel Water it rises on the low hillside of Clints Dod (122 m) in the Lammermuir Hills, just ESE of Whitecastle Hillfort and 3 km south-east of the village of Garvald.

 Etymology

 Adder may be derived from Brittonic *ador, *edir or Old English edre, possible ancient hydronymic terms derived from an Indo-European formation meaning "a watercourse, a channel" (compare River Etherow).
 The possibility of the name deriving from Old English ǣdre, "a vein" (Anglian ēdre), or *ǣdre, meaning "quickly" is objected on the grounds that these would have maintained the long initial vowel in English and Scots.

-Also suggested is derivation from Gaelic fad dûr, meaning "long water". though the Gaelic was never spoked in the Scottish southeast.
+Also suggested is derivation from Gaelic fad dûr, meaning "long water". though the Gaelic was never spoken in the Scottish southeast.